Columbus Commons: Pavilion

 Construction of the Columbus Bicentennial Pavilion was the signature capital project celebrating Columbus’ bicentennial in 2012.
 Since its completion, the iconic structure has drawn the central Ohio community to the heart of Downtown for live concerts and entertainment year round.

 The Columbus Bicentennial Pavilion was designed by FTL Design Engineering Studio, the same firm that designed the Capitol Concert Pavilion in Washington, D.C., the Carlos Moseley Pavilion in Manhattan, and the Cirque du Soleil Theater at Disney World.
-The design for Columbus is exclusive: a one-of-a-kind, white tensile fabric canopy structure with a 40-foot by 60-foot stage and state-of-the-art lighting, video, and sound equipment.
+The design for Columbus is exclusive: a one-of-a-kind, white tensile fabric canopy structure with a 40-foot by 60-foot stage and lighting, video, and sound equipment.

 CDDC began construction on the Columbus Bicentennial Pavilion in fall 2011 and the pavilion opened in May 2012, just in time for the beginning of the annual event season.
 The project was funded by a public-private partnership led by the City of Columbus, American Electric Power, and Nationwide Insurance.

 Carousel

 The Commons is home to a 20-seat carousel with characters hand-carved by Mansfield's Carousel Works.
 Characters range from the traditional horses to a fish, a tiger, a giraffe and an OSU-themed cart.
 The rounding boards that surround the canopy feature locally-inspired murals with scenes of the Ohio Stadium and Franklin Park Conservatory to name a few.
-The cost to ride the carousel is $1.

 Cafe

-Taquero Mexican Street Kitchen and Jeni’s Splendid Ice Creams operate in the Commons cafés at the west and east side of the Bosque respectively.
+Tortilla Street Food and Jeni’s Splendid Ice Creams operate in the Commons cafés at the west and east side of the Bosque respectively.
 The shops are open May through October.